Bigrose15/UgoChat_socialApp/README.md

 14. I created a user.models.js file inside the models folder and implemented the logic for the User model as the blueprint for each user.

 15. I also created a post.models.js file inside the models folder and implemented the logic for the post model.

+16. Added Routes folder for routing
+17. Open a user routes file